Fallsburg, OH (Fallsburgh) - (1839 - present mill & farming town with little growth)

 These days, the Columbia Gas Transmission company still operates in Homer.
 We have it listed in the small town category, but Homer also has some semi - ghost town remnants.
 School #2 built in 1909 & #3 built in 1950 still stand on Homer Rd.
 Both closed in 2008 & are in danger of being demolished.
 There are several houses that were built in the 1800s around town & a few abandoned homes & businesses.
 It's not as busy as it once was, but Homer has proud residents with a past that's definitely rich in history.
 John & Mary Chonner were buried in Homer Cemetery on Homer Rd, a large cemetery for a small town, along with James Houck, his family, & many other early settlers & families.

 Lock, OH - (1837 - present farming town with less residents than in the past)

 Classification: semi - ghost town

-Location: Milford Township, Knox County & Bennington Township, Licking County - On Lock Rd. at the intersection of Rt.
-657 (Marion Rd.
-NW)
+Location: Bennington Township, Licking County & Milford Township, Knox County - On Lock Rd at the intersection of SR 657 (Marion Rd NW)

-The last general store in town which was built on one of Washington Hildreth's lots still stands at the intersection of Lock Rd. & Rt.
-657 (Marion Rd.
-NW) across from the ancient looking Congregational Church which is no longer in use.
-There's also an old Methodist Church on Lock Rd. east of the center of town.
-Washington Hildreth & many other early residents were buried in Lock Cemetery south of town on Rt.
-657.
+The last general store in town, which was built on one of Washington Hildreth's lots, still stands at the intersection of Lock Rd & SR 657.
+A Congregational Church constructed in 1844 is across the street.
+There's also an old Methodist Church on Lock Rd east of the center of town.
+Washington Hildreth & many other early residents were buried in Lock Cemetery south of town on SR 657.